Regulations 2026-2027

 The examination is composed of several parts; assessment of each part shall go towards determining the final examination grade.
 The examination is subject to the following repertoire indications:

-1. Performance of a programme composed of three pieces, one of which from the classical or Baroque repertoire, one from the romantic repertoire, and one from the modern/contemporary repertoire.
+- Performance of a programme for piano solo consisting of three significant and published pieces, one chosen from the repertoire composed up to 1811, one chosen from the repertoire composed from 1812 to 1900 and one chosen from the repertoire composed from 1901 to the present day.
 The programme shall be prepared in full and performed from memory.
 The Panel may request the performance of all or part of the submitted programme.

 The examination consists of two parts; assessment of each part shall go towards determining the final examination grade.
 Pieces performed in the examination for promotion from year I to year II may not be repeated.
 The examination is subject to the following repertoire indications:

-1. Performance of a programme composed of three pieces (different from those of the previous year), one of which from the classical or Baroque repertoire, one from the romantic repertoire, and one from the modern/contemporary repertoire.
+- Performance of a programme for piano solo consisting of three significant and published pieces (different from those of the previous year), one chosen from the repertoire composed up to 1811, one chosen from the repertoire composed from 1812 to 1900 and one chosen from the repertoire composed from 1901 to the present day.
 The programme shall be prepared in full and performed from memory.
 The Panel may request the performance of all or part of the submitted programme.

 Should a student fail to pass a promotion examination, he/she shall be entitled to re-apply for admission to the course only after one academic year has passed.